thereslife/thereslife.github.io/README.md

 # There is Life

-Soon there will be a Mastodon instance for followers of Jesus Christ at theres.life.
-Stay tuned.
+Join our Mastodon instance at https://theres.life